 Hopefully, you’ve read part one and heard the argument of why you shouldn’t be overpaying your mortgage.
-Now, it’s time to turn the tables and argue the other side of this.
+Now, it’s time to turn the tables and argue the other side of this, including reasons to overpay your mortgage.
 (As an aside, I always thought I’d be a great attorney.
 I love to argue, just not as much as O-man though!)

 10 reasons TO overpay your mortgage:

-1. You are very risk adverse.
-I can talk and talk (and talk) until I am blue in the face about long term market trends.
+1. You are very risk-averse.
+I can talk and talk (and talk) until I am blue in the face about long-term market trends.
 I realize not everyone is comfortable taking that ride.
 Previously, a lot of people got burned pretty badly and those wounds are still fresh.
 To them, taking a 4%-5% interest payment off the table sooner relieves a lot of stress.

 2. Overpaying a mortgage helps de-risk a person’s finances.
 Some people have ample amounts of investment savings.
 Funds are set aside for college (or already paid) and they have sizeable portfolios preparing them for the future.
 However, markets are volatile.
 Even with upward trends, there can be sharp pull-backs as well.
 For these individuals, it may make sense to put a little extra towards that mortgage each month (or at bonus time).
 By having that mortgage paid off sooner, it protects against downturns (as ones fixed expenses are lessened).